codatio/codat-docs/docs/using-the-api/managing-companies-1.md

 To enable you to sync new data, you will need to ask the user to complete the auth flow in Link again.

-:::caution Re-linking and usage costs
+:::Caution Re-linking and usage costs

 Creating a new company may cause additional data to be pulled from the platform and is likely to incur additional usage costs.
 :::